 The cascading notes of Ol’ Lilly’s hunting horn were some of the signature sounds by which he was known, as peculiar to the man as the recognizable songs of his mixed-breed dogs.
 It could be said that throughout his life, he was a man more relaxed and intimate with wild places and his faithful, panting canines than with any friend or wife.

 Benjamin Lilly was one of the greatest hunters and most fascinating characters of the quickly civilizing West.
 He dressed like a mountain man, preferred sleeping outdoors to a proffered room and bed, and would sometimes walk hundreds of miles in pursuit of a single elusive bear.
-From childhood hunts in the 1870’s until his death in the latter part of the 1930’s, Mr. Lilly was what we’d now call an “anachronism:” a man still inhabiting an earlier time– and in many ways, the last of his kind.
-Ben was an unrepentant atavist, a proud throwback, a devout adherent to archaic ways of being that he believed to be more meaningful and heroic.
-Or at least more tolerable…. and more vitally experienced!
+From childhood hunts in the 1870s until his death in the latter part of the 1930s, Mr. Lilly was what we’d now call an “anachronism:” a man still inhabiting an earlier time– and in many ways, the last of his kind.
+Ben was an unrepentant atavist, a proud throwback, and a devout adherent to archaic ways of being that he believed to be more meaningful and heroic.
+Or at least more tolerable… and more vitally experienced!

 Ben was known far and wide for his incredible stamina when walking or running.
 He carried only the barest essentials in his surplus pack, with no more bedding than a wool blanket and a tattered canvas tarp.
 When he philosophized that “Property is a handicap to man” he wasn’t proposing some socialist manifesto, but rather, a recipe for camping light!
-Long before beatniks, hippies and punks– Ben Lilly preached the importance of owning little, so that our things don’t own us.
+Long before beatniks, hippies, and punks– Ben Lilly preached the importance of owning little so that our things don’t own us.
 He preferred liberty and free time over possessions he couldn’t carry on his back, and eschewed anything that required constant maintenance and thus a sedentary life.

 As he himself tells it in Frank Dobie’s The Legend of Ben Lilly, “My reputation is bigger than I am.
 It is like a shadow when I stand in front of the sun in late evening.”

-He was not merely blowing his horn, but hearing and heeding a call.
+He was not merely blowing his horn but hearing and heeding a call.

 It’s said that some people are born “marching to a different drummer,” leading them in a different direction than the vast majority of their civilized kind.
-They may be legendary heroines or salty folk heroes, long forgotten heretics or anonymous hermits ensconced in their howling caves.
+They may be legendary heroines or salty folk heroes, long-forgotten heretics, or anonymous hermits ensconced in their howling caves.
 And even Jesus needed forty days and forty nights in the wilderness– away from the prattle and preconception of village life– in order to fully experience the truth of self and the reality of God.

-A few such fringe-dwellers have managed to earn the accolades or acknowledgment of their society through some combination of ability, fortune and circumstance: Intemperate military officers, whose disobedience of official orders somehow results in his army’s victory, in what turns out to be a pivotal fight.
+A few such fringe-dwellers have managed to earn the accolades or acknowledgment of their society through some combination of ability, fortune, and circumstance: Intemperate military officers, whose disobedience of official orders somehow results in their army’s victory, in what turns out to be a pivotal fight.
 Women with besmirched reputations and incorrigible attitudes, who prove their mettle during a siege by “Red Leg” guerillas or a frontier cholera outbreak.
 Individuals who are just warming up when others are already running from the heat.
 Courageous leaders and founders of important social, religious and artistic movements, who started out the kinds of kids that not even the strictest schoolmarm could make sit still in their seats.
 They are often the last to give up the olden ways, and also the first to try something strange and new.
 They may laugh or cry a little more freely than others do– or else stubbornly cling to silence, and tightly cleave to solitude.